 So I ignored my gut instinct, caked my face with makeup, and my skin only got worse.

 My mother didn’t want to put me on Accutane because of the side effects.
 My primary care physician recommended that she purchase a popular over-the-counter three-part system containing benzoyl peroxide that would clear up my skin without the risks that came with Accutane.

 But it also smelled bad, stained my pillows, sheets, and clothes, and also contained ingredients that are banned in other countries.

 The bad skin continued into my adulthood and got worse with the stress daily life.
 Moves.
 Career changes.
 Kids.

 Over the last couple of years, I’ve stopped putting so much stuff on my skin and can really say that less is so much more.

-Here’s what my skin looked like four short years ago:
+Here’s what my skin looked like seven short years ago:

 Here’s another golden delight:

 And another.
 Even all the professional bridesmaid makeup couldn’t hide the redness and inflammation of my face.

 I started a new skincare regime three years ago and this is the result.
 I am not wearing any makeup in this photo, other than my usual uniform of fuchsia lipstick, which doesn’t count.
 This picture has not been altered or photoshopped in any manner.